 Prepare The Soup Base

-- Soak the Bread: Place the slice of stale bread in a small bowl of water to soften it.
+- Soak The Bread: Place the slice of stale bread in a small bowl of water to soften it.
 This will help it blend more easily with the other ingredients.

-- Blend the Base Ingredients: In a blender or food processor, combine the chopped tomatoes, diced green pepper, and smashed garlic cloves.
+- Blend The Base Ingredients: In a blender or food processor, combine the chopped tomatoes, diced green pepper, and smashed garlic cloves.
 Blend until the mixture reaches your desired consistency.

 Transfer the soup base to a container and refrigerate for at least two hours or overnight.
 This will allow the flavors to meld and enhance the refreshing quality of the gazpacho.